yifanlu/usbmc/README.md

 ## Installation

 1. Make sure your USB storage drive is formatted to a single FAT, FAT32, or exFAT partition using the MBR partition scheme.
+(For devices over 32GB, it is recommended to format to 64kb or 32kb cluster sizes)
 2. Install the vpk
 3. Run usbmc to start the installer
 4. Press X to install the plugin.